-An in-depth article describing how we got to Proposition 30, which imposed a higher income tax rate on wealthy Californians, and a tiny increase in state sales tax, bringing the state $6 billion a year to restore cuts in public education and social services.
-The article describes how the idea began in the Fight for California’s Future campaign, and eventuated in passage in 2012 of a statewide tax in a supposedly “anti-tax state.”
+An in-depth article describes how we got to Proposition 30 and describes how the idea began in the Fight for California’s Future campaign, and eventuated in passage in 2012 of a statewide tax in a supposedly “anti-tax state.”

 A 20-page booklet that provides the general economic and historical background an activist needs to contribute to the movement for fair taxes, as well as specific activities to engage in, sample letters to the editor and op eds, statistics useful in discussions, and more.